 Prosperident’s Wendy Askins has put more than her share of embezzlers behind bars.
-This week, Wendy’s excellent work resulted in another embezzler going away.
+Wendy’s excellent work resulted in another embezzler going away.
 Read on …

 A former office manager for a Roanoke orthodontist has pleaded no contest to embezzling more than $400,000 from the business.